-Our “Pasta coi gamberi “(in English it could be translated as “pasta with prawn and arrabiata sauce”) is spaghetti or linguine seasoned with fried prawns and “Arrabiata”, a famous Italian sauce made of tomato juice, hot chili, garlic, parsley, olive oil, and some grated cheese.
+Our “Pasta coi gamberi “(in English it could be translated as “pasta with prawn and arrabiata sauce”) is spaghetti or linguine seasoned with fried prawns and “Arrabiata”, a famous Italian sauce made of tomato juice, hot chilli, garlic, parsley, olive oil, and some grated cheese.

 “Arrabbiata” sauce makes this popular dish particularly tasteful and spicy, without killing the fragrant, sea-flavoured taste of fried prawns.
 Colourful and savoury, “Pasta coi gamberi” is a specialty of the Italian cuisine that deserves absolutely to be tasted.